fuguigui/Avalon/README.md

 firebase deploy
 ```

+TODO:
+check the quest ideas

 Function ideas:

 - In the start.html page: distinguish good and evil by icons
 - Check the game setup: by the number of good and evil player number

+Quest:
+- add the function: for good people, can only vote Success.